chipsalliance/Cores-VeeR-EL2/README.md

 where:
 ```
 <simulator> -  can be 'verilator' (by default) 'irun' - Cadence xrun, 'vcs' - Synopsys VCS, 'vlog' Mentor Questa
-               if not provided, 'make' cleans work directory, builds verilator executable and runs a test.
+               'riviera'- Aldec Riviera-PRO. if not provided, 'make' cleans work directory, builds verilator executable and runs a test.
 debug=1     -  allows VCD generation for verilator and VCS and SHM waves for irun option.
 <target>    -  predefined CPU configurations 'default' ( by default), 'default_ahb', 'typical_pd', 'high_perf'
 TEST        -  allows to run a C (<test>.c) or assembly (<test>.s) test, hello_world is run by default
-TEST_DIR    -  alternative to test source directory testbench/asm
+TEST_DIR    -  alternative to test source directory testbench/asm or testbench/tests
 <snapshot>  -  run and build executable model of custom CPU configuration, remember to provide 'snapshot' argument
                for runs on custom configurations.
+CONF_PARAMS -  allows to provide -set options to swerv.conf script to alter predefined EL2 targets parameters
 ```
 Example:

     make -f $RV_ROOT/tools/Makefile verilator TEST=cmark

-will simulate  testbench/asm/cmark.c program with verilator
+will build and simulate  testbench/asm/cmark.c program with verilator

 If you want to compile a test only, you can run: